AdityaPrakash-26/AdityaPrakash-26/README.md

 I don't define myself by the work I have done, but rather that which I want to do.
 Challenges drive me, and innovations inspire me.
 I am an avid programmer, who likes to code things from scratch and enjoy bringing ideas to life.
 I value diversity, efficient collaboration, and thoughtful interactions.
 As a lifelong learner, I believe constantly improving my skills and exploring new ideas is indispensable to my craft.

 I’m passionate, expressive, and multi-talented with a natural affinity to collaborate, help, and inspire.
-I’m never satisfied to just come up with ideas.
-Instead I have an almost impulsive urge to bring them to life.
+I’m never satisfied to just come up with ideas, instead I have an almost impulsive urge to bring them to life.
 My strong work ethics drive me to go the extra mile to accomplish goals, whether on the keyboard or beyond.

 ## My skills include:
 - Data Structures and Algorithms